sdemmitt/vps/README.md

 /usr/local/bin/airin-cli -conf=/etc/masternodes/airin_n1.conf masternode status
 ```

+The rpcport used in airin_n1.conf (airin_n2.conf, airin_n3.conf) files must be unique.
+Increase the port number +1 if any values match across each masternode.

 ## Issues and Questions
 Please open a GitHub Issue if there are problems with this installation method.
 Check the Airin Discord channel for support or assistance.